Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     <img src=".//media/image84a.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

 7. In the terminal emulator window, hit `[RETURN]` to bring up the Command Line Interface prompt (which is simply the `>` character>).
 At the CLI prompt, type in the `idscope <your_ID_scope>` command to set it (which gets saved in the [ATECC608A](https://www.microchip.com/wwwproducts/en/atecc608a) secure element on the board) and then hit `[RETURN]`.
-The ID Scope can be read out from the board by issuing the `idscope` command without specifying any parameter on the command line
+The ID Scope can be read out from the board by issuing the `idscope` command without specifying any parameter on the command line - confirm that the ID Scope has been read back correctly before proceeding to the next step

     <img src=".//media/image85.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

+    NOTE: Make sure the ID scope reads back correctly.
+If not, keep repeating the write/read sequence until the correct ID scope has been read back from the board

 8. In the terminal emulator window, hit `[RETURN]` to bring up the CLI prompt.
 Type in the command `reset` and hit `[RETURN]`